-- 21. There has been no public consultation on the Bill.
-However, on 18 April 2024 I met with the National Federation of Sub-Postmasters (a not-for-profit trade association which represents post office operators responsible for approximately 8,500 post office branches across the UK) to discuss the potential solutions to address the Horizon Scandal in Northern Ireland.
-My officials have provided an update to the Federation following the inclusion of Northern Ireland within the territorial extent of the Bill. - 22.
-Furthermore, there has been regular engagement between my departmental officials and our justice partners, to develop the amendments for Northern Ireland and to prepare for implementation.
+25. There has been no public consultation on the Bill.
+However, on 18 April 2024 I met with the National Federation of Sub-Postmasters (a not-for-profit trade association which represents post office operators responsible for approximately 8,500 post office branches across the UK) to discuss the potential solutions to address the Horizon scandal in Northern Ireland.
+My officials have provided updates to the Federation following the inclusion of Northern Ireland within the territorial extent of the Bill.